TheDevConnor/Lux/README.md

 Lux is currently in active development.
 Core language features are being implemented and the compiler architecture is being established.

 **What's Working:**
-- Basic lexer and Allocator
+- Basic lexer, Allocator, Pratt parser, and AST generation

 **Coming Soon:**
-- Pratt Parsing, TypeChecker, and LLVM generation
+- TypeChecker, and LLVM generation

 ## Getting Started